top of page

 The BC government has been directing an unwarranted and inhumane wolf kill program ostensibly to protect declining caribou populations.

-Even more wolves will die in unspeakable ways, for no reason.
+Across the province, wolves continue to be killed in unspeakable ways, for no reason.

 The real culprit driving caribou to extinction is habitat loss.